satansdeer/satansdeer.github.com/src/pages/posts/weather-app-2/index.md

 image: weather-app.jpg
 ---

-I'm super proud of myself, managed to deliver an epidose daily so far.
+I'm super proud of myself, managed to deliver an episode daily so far.
 And the best part is that it's getting easier with each one.

 ### #6